-The Local Government Finance Settlement published in December 2022 only provided certainty for 2023/24 and the longer term future remains uncertain.
-The MTFS only includes assumptions on the future based on government announcements to date.
+The uncertainty surrounding the publication of the future of Local Government Finance Settlement which makes, longer term future planning difficult.
+The MTFS only includes assumptions on the future based on annual government announcements to date.
 The MTFS will continue to be updated as the government release information on their funding plans.
-It is important that Bury spends within this approved budget, especially with additional pressures on current resources.
+It is important that Bury spends within this approved budget, especially with pressures on current resources.

-There are significant risks involved in delivering a balanced budget over the medium term including:
+Other significant risks that impact on the delivery of a balanced budget over the medium term, includes:

-- Loss of income due to economic climate such as Council Tax and Business Rate income - Non-delivery of approved savings - Social care placement costs - The cost of High Needs within the Dedicated Schools Grant and overspends from previous periods.
+- Loss of income due to economic climate such as it affects both Council Tax and Business Rate income. - Hybrid/virtual working, accelerated by the Covid 19 epidemic impact on local businesses and Business Rate income. - Non-delivery of approved savings. - Social care placement costs. - The cost of High Needs within the Dedicated Schools Grant and overspends from previous periods. - Increased demand on our services.

-The risks are monitored and reported
+The risks are monitored and reported:

-- Included in the Corporate Risk Register - Regularly reported to Overview and Scrutiny Committee - Reviewed through quarterly monitoring and updates to Cabinet.
+- Included in the Corporate Risk Register. - Regularly reported to Overview and Scrutiny Committee. - Reviewed through quarterly monitoring and updates to Cabinet.